mdscheuerell/tengu/README.md

-# tengu
+# Tengu derby

-Data from the recreational tengu derby for Puget Sound blackmouth.
+This repo contains the data and analysis for the recreational Tengu derby for blackmouth in Puget Sound.